egenix-ops/owl-shoes/README.md

 Ngrok will give you a unique URL, like `abc123.ngrok.io`.
 Copy the URL without http:// or https://.
 You'll need this URL in the next step.

 ### 2. Configure Environment Variables
-Copy `.env.example` to `.env` and configure the following environment variables:
+Copy `.env.example` to `.env` and configure the environment variables.

 ### 3. Install Dependencies with NPM
 Install the necessary packages: